 - Aboriginal Peoples of Alberta: yesterday, today and tomorrow provides a glimpse into the culture, history, issues, and future opportunities of Indigenous Peoples.

 - The Blackfoot Digital Library has information about Blackfoot people and culture.
 The site contains images, audio, videos and documents collected during the past century.

 - LearnAlberta (français) offers educational resources related to First Nations, Métis and Inuit perspectives and experiences, including residential schools and Treaties.
 Resources correlate to Alberta programs of study.

-- Empowering the Spirit includes educational resources to deepen one’s understanding of First Nations, Métis and Inuit perspectives on literacy and numeracy.
+- Empowering the Spirit includes educational resources to deepen understanding of First Nations, Métis and Inuit perspectives on literacy and numeracy.
 The resources are the result of a partnership between Alberta Education and the Alberta Regional Professional Development Consortium.

 Also consider local Indigenous community resources that may be available through a local Native Friendship Centre, or First Nation or Métis local office.

 Stay tuned for 2024 events.